honeycombio/terraform-provider-honeycombio/docs/index.md

 }
 ```

-More advanced examples may be found in the [example directory](/example/).
+More advanced examples can be found in the [example directory](https://github.com/honeycombio/terraform-provider-honeycombio/tree/main/example).

 ## Authentication